Botanical Boho Junk Journal Flip Through & Ideas

 Believe it or not, I didn’t think my first major junk journal project would be a boho journal.

-I actually thought it would be something pink, full of lace and much more shabby chic-esque (kind of like my ephemera folio).
+I actually thought it would be something pink, full of lace and much more shabby chic-esque (kind of like my first ephemera folio).

 However, the more boho journals I saw on Etsy, Instagram and Youtube, the more inspired I became to make one of my own.